petercr/dev-connector/README.md

 ### How to get it up and running

-First go ahead and clone this repository either by downloading the .ZIP file or by entering `git clone https://github.com/bradtraversy/devconnector.git` into your terminal.
+First go ahead and clone this repository either by downloading the .ZIP file or by entering `https://github.com/petercr/dev-connector.git` into your terminal.

 Next to install the dependancies and run this project requires [Node JS & NPM package manager](https://www.nodejs.org) version 10 or higher.